 Originally published on Wed February 27, 2013 9:33 am

 Has anyone figured out how the sequester would affect ScuttleButton?

-ScuttleButton, of course, is that once-a-week waste of time exercise in which each Monday or Tuesday I put up a vertical display of buttons on this site.
+ScuttleButton, of course, is that once-a-week waste of time exercise in which each Monday or Tuesday (or, as they call today, "Wednesday") I put up a vertical display of buttons on this site.
 Your job is to simply take one word (or concept) per button, add 'em up, and, hopefully, you will arrive at a famous name or a familiar expression.
 (And seriously, by familiar, I mean it's something that more than one person on Earth would recognize.)

 Originally published on Sat March 2, 2013 12:21 pm

 Austin, Texas, singer-songwriter Alejandro Escovedo makes his fifth appearance on Mountain Stage, recorded live on the campus of West Virginia University in Morgantown.
 Known for mixing rock, punk, country and folk, Escovedo was named Artist of the Decade by No Depression magazine at the end of the '90s.

 This is TELL ME MORE from NPR News.
 I'm Michel Martin.
 Coming up, it's been 100 years since thousands of women marched on Washington to demand the right to vote.
 We are heading into the Beauty Shop - that's our diverse panel of women commentators - to look back at that moment in history and talk about where the women's movement stands today.